14 Small Bedroom Ideas to Make Your Space Feel Bigger Than It Really Is

 6. Sneak In Small Bedroom Storage

 When decorating a tight space, every square inch is potential small bedroom storage.
 Sure, you can stash petite sweater boxes under the bed, but if you boost the bed frame on blocks and add a voluminous skirt, you could even hide a set of luggage under there.
 Place a storage ottoman under the window to hold extra bedding.
 Consider using a chest as a bedside table to gain drawer space.
-When it comes to organizing a small bedroom, make the most of your closet with an organizer system, and look for wall space where you can hang a bookshelf.
+When organizing a small bedroom, make the most of your closet with an organizer system, and look for wall space where you can hang a bookshelf.

 7. Seize Opportunities in a Small Bedroom